J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

  1
 ```

 From the python output above, we can see that the value for AF_INET needs to be 2 and the value for SOCK_STREAM needs to be 1.
-So lets put together our first block of assembly code.
+So let's put together our first block of assembly code.

 ```nasm
 mov rax, 41 ;Syscall number for socket